containers/crun/README.md

 ### Ansible

-An [Ansible Role](https://github.com/alvistack/ansible-role-crun) is also available to automate the installation of above statically linked binary on its supported OS:
+An [Ansible Role](https://github.com/alvistack/ansible-role-crun) is also available to automate the installation of the above statically linked binary on its supported OS:

 ``` shell
 sudo su -